 Sometimes it’s the hand of a lover that we miss the most during LDR sex.
 So, why not seek out a vibrator that feels like a cupping embrace?
 This pebble shaped toy is soft yet firm due to its silicone shell plumped up with silicone gel, a kind-of sexy stress ball – with much more satisfying results.
-The vibrator sits organically against a vulva, which means you can also go effortlessly hand-free in the right position / squeeze of the legs.
+The Ballerina sits organically against a vulva, which means you can also go effortlessly hand-free in the right position / squeeze of the legs.

 Okay, so we know we said we miss a partner’s hand the most – but lips against lips is up there too, or tongue against lips.
 Yeah, no, we don’t mean kissing.
 We mean oral sex.
 Luckily for us, the tantalising sensation of sucking and blowing can now be replicated thanks to air-pulsation technology in this clit sucker.
-It’s designed to be completely personalised, so you and your partner can choose how the stimulation is delivered.
+The Poet designed to be completely personalised, so you and your partner can choose how the stimulation is delivered.
 You can lock in the intensity of suction and pick between three different shaped mouths together.
 Plus, you can even squeeze the sides to increase the speed rapidly if one of you is climaxing and you’d like to try and come together.
 Top tip: add lube, just do it.

 If you’re a vulva owner, and your partner a penis haver, you might like the idea of replicating penetrative sex.
 It might not be all you need or want but using a dildo or vaginal vibrator can make you feel full, which can be weirdly comforting – even if you don’t do much more with it but keep it in whilst stimulating other erogenous zones.
-Though, this vibrator is known for its romantic gestures – hitting all the vaginal pleasure spots and slowing things down.
+Though, The Romantic vibrator is known for its romantic gestures – hitting all the vaginal pleasure spots and slowing things down.
 We all know masturbation can be over real quick, especially if we know exactly what gets us off, but when you’re doing it together miles apart, you might want to revel in the moment that little bit longer - slow, sensuous sex is an idea!

 Opting for a gift card is a great way to set the intention of using vibrators in long-distance relationships and create an opportunity for you to pick one or two together.
 It could be that you both surprise each other with one that you think matches the way your partner likes to be stimulated or spend some time researching all the options and picking the same one – especially if you are both vulva owners.
 The process of choosing and talking about sexy stuff together can be a turn on, and lead to some LDR sexual activity.